spacelephantlabs/AIPs/AIPS/aip-33.md

 ### NFT dedicated plugin

-In order to isolate NFT support feature, I propose to create a new core plugin, dedicated to NFT management.
+In order to isolate NFT support feature, a new core plugin has been created, dedicated to NFT management.
-This plugin could have many roles:
+This plugin has many roles:
 - define models
 - parse configuration
 - build token logic and validation rules from configuration